 - Buy stock into a natural gas exploration & production (E&P) driller

 - Buy stock into an MLP that focuses on the transport of natural gas.

 - Buy stock of a company that exports LNG

 - Buy stock of a company that ships LNG from exporter to importer

 Each of these methods has various pros and cons.

 I primarily mention this avenue to preempt those who are aware of these exchange traded products and steer them away from them.

-But for those who don’t, there are exchange traded funds and exchange traded notes that buy natural gas futures, such as the United States Natural Gas Fund (UNG) or the more famous VelocityShares 3x Long Natural Gas ETN (UGAZF), that seeks to provide three times the daily leverage to the futures.
+But for those who don’t, there are exchange traded funds and exchange traded notes that buy natural gas futures, such as the United States Natural Gas Fund (UNG) or the more famous VelocityShares 3x Long Natural Gas ETN (UGAZF), that seeks to apply three times the daily leverage of the futures.
 They generally all hold a constant weighted 30 days of futures expiration by buying the two nearest contracts and then rebalancing them daily as time moves forward.